Concepts

 Policy Planning

-- Create separate policies based on the criticality of your applications
+- Create distinct policies based on the criticality of your applications

 - Regularly check the status of your replicas from the console